Traditional Plant-Based Cooking

 Is lentil dal gluten-free?

-Absolutely.
 Lentil dal is perfect for gluten-free diets as lentils are naturally gluten-free.
-Although do use a gluten-free vegetable stock and check the ingredients for any curry and spices used, just to make sure that they do not have any wheat flour or gluten ingredients added.
+Although do use a gluten-free vegetable stock and check the ingredients for any curry powder and spices used, just to make sure that they do not have any wheat flour or gluten ingredients added.

 What can I serve with lentil dal soup?